What is a disorderly conduct restraining order?

 Who can file for a disorderly conduct restraining order?

-Anyone who is a victim of disorderly conduct can file for a disorderly conduct restraining order.
-If you are a minor, (younger than 18 years old), your parent or guardian can file for you.1 You do not need to have a specific relationship with the abuser.2 It may be a neighbor, acquaintance, intimate partner, family member, etc.
+Anyone who is a victim of disorderly conduct can file for a disorderly conduct restraining order.1 You do not need to have a specific relationship with the abuser.2 It may be a neighbor, acquaintance, intimate partner, family member, etc.

 2 See N.D.C.C. § 12.1-31.2-01(5)